 Franklin County Grant.
-Students from Franklin County that are registered for and maintain a minimum load of twelve (12) semester credit hours are eligible for this grant in aid.
-The maximum amount of the award is equal to one-third of the amount of tuition and fees.
+Students from Franklin County who are registered for and maintain a minimum load of twelve (12) semester credit hours and have financial need as determined by the federal government are eligible for this grant in aid.
+The maximum amount of the award is equal to one-quarter of the amount of tuition and fees.
 Recipients of athletic scholarships, merit scholarships, and/or Louisburg College Grants will have the amount of the Franklin County Grant reduced by the same amount of these other financial aid awards.
 Students are eligible for renewal for this grant in their second year of study provided they maintain satisfactory progress.

 Commuting Student Grant.
-Commuting students from outside of Franklin County that are registered for and maintain a minimum load of twelve (12) semester credit hours are eligible for this grant in aid.
-The maximum amount of the award is equal to one-quarter of the amount of tuition and fees.
+Commuting students from outside of Franklin County who are registered for and maintain a minimum load of twelve (12) semester credit hours and have financial need as determined by the federal government are eligible for this grant in aid.
+The maximum amount of the award is equal to one-fifth of the amount of tuition and fees.
 Recipients of athletic scholarships, merit scholarships, and/or Louisburg College grants will have the amount of the Commuting Student Grant reduced by the same amount of these other financial aid awards.
 Students are eligible for renewal of this grant in their second year of study provided they maintain satisfactory progress.